fbpx

 Floral Artist Maurice Harris

-In his show CENTERPIECE, floral artist Maurice Harris of Bloom & Plume in L.A. puts his creativity and fun personality on full display.
-Capture some of his artistry in your arrangements with his “Keen on Green” how-to from our July/August 2015 issue
+In his show Centerpiece, floral artist Maurice Harris of Bloom & Plume in L.A. puts his creativity and fun personality on full display.
+Capture some of his artistry in your arrangements with his “Keen on Green” floral tutorial from our July/August 2015 issue

 A lot has happened in floral artist Maurice Harris’s career since we last caught up with him in Flower magazine’s July/August 2015 issue.
 In 2019, he appeared in the book Blooms: Contemporary Floral Design (Phaidon Press Limited), which showcases the most innovative talents working with flowers today, and he shared his story and art with the world in a commercial for Microsoft’s Surface tablet.
 Now he’s hosting and executive producing the show Centerpiece on Quibi.